-On this day.
-2003: A U.S. led coalition invaded Iraq.
-President Bush said the goal of Operation Iraqi Freedom was to "disarm Iraq, to free its people and to defend the world from grave danger."
+March 19, 2003: A U.S.-led coalition invaded Iraq.
+President Bush said the goal of Operation Iraqi Freedom was to "disarm Iraq, to free its people, and to defend the world from grave danger."
 The Iraqi invasion was strongly supported by Vice President Cheney.
-As Defense Secretary during the 1991 Gulf War, he opposed an invasion of Iraq, saying it wasn't worth the casualties or "getting bogged down."
-The U.S. combat role in Iraq ended last year.
-4,486 Americans were killed, another 32,223 wounded.
+As Defense secretary during the 1991 Gulf War, he opposed an invasion of Iraq, saying it wasn't worth the casualties or "getting bogged down."
+Some 4,486 Americans were killed in the Iraq war, and another 32,223 wounded.
 Direct spending on the Iraq war is estimated at $757 billion, a figure that does not include interest on money borrowed to finance the war — or taking care of veterans.
 A Brown University study in 2011 said it may also cost $1 trillion more (through 2050) to care for veterans of the 105-month war.

 Quote of the day

 "The true history of my administration will be written 50 years from now, and you and I will not be around to see it." -George W. Bush